SHi-ON/CloudBlower/README.md

 # CloudBlower
-IBM's Cloudant database inflator feeded from a CSV files
+IBM's Cloudant database inflator feeded from a CSV files.

 Cloudant database adapter to feed database with a CSV file.